-In the three decades since the Internet evolved from an experimental band of academic and government computer systems into a globe-spanning network of interconnected systems, the amount of time spent online has grown to rival (or even exceed) the time spent living offline.
+In the three decades since the Internet evolved from an experimental band of academic and government computers into a globe-spanning network of interconnected systems, the amount of time spent online has grown to rival (or even exceed) the time spent living offline.
+We rely on the Internet to host our websites, provide entertainment, and even manage our social obligations.
 Personal computers, tablets and smartphones have made the connected life a reality, and the number of folks pursuing it has exploded.

 Download this infographic.